regoclint/prac/Notes.md

                                 -><- App Service
  - High availability, low latency system
  - Algos
-    Fixed window
+    Fixed window - leads to waste of time slots Rolling window - this is better as necessary timeslots are stored.
+But last 5 mins requests can be more than the limit. use Redis with lock
-    Rolling window - this is better
+    Sliding window - Store all timestamps, delete older ones every time.
+Has too many entries.
+Redis sorted set Sliding window with counters - sliding window for 1 hour and rolling window for each min(max 60 rolling windows) i.e timestamp with count.
+Keep a TTL for each entry.
+Redis hash
  - Keep redis as storage for the tokens.
-Userid : Count : Epoch time
+Userid : Count : Epoch time(number of milliseconds since 1 Jan 1970)
  - Every access is read and write.
 Use write back cache as its not critical data and has low latency.
  - LRU cache for eviction policy
  - In a distributed system there can be concurrency issue/race condition(Atomicity of read & write)- Optimistic locking can solve it